-The Company's fixed maturity and equity securities are managed by third party investment asset managers.
+The Company's fixed maturity and equity securities are primarily managed by third party investment asset managers.
 The investment asset managers obtain prices from nationally recognized pricing services.
 These services seek to utilize market data and observations in their evaluation process.
 They use pricing applications that vary by asset class and incorporate available market information and when fixed maturity securities do not trade on a daily basis the services will apply available information through processes such as benchmark curves, benchmarking of like securities, sector groupings and matrix pricing.
 In addition, they use model processes, such as the Option Adjusted Spread model to develop prepayment and interest rate scenarios for securities that have prepayment features.

 In limited instances where prices are not provided by pricing services or in rare instances when a manager may not agree with the pricing service, price quotes on a non-binding basis are obtained from investment brokers.
 The investment asset managers do not make any changes to prices received from either the pricing services or the investment brokers.
 In addition, the investment asset managers have procedures in place to review the reasonableness of the prices from the service providers and may request verification of the prices.
-In addition, the Company tests the prices on a random basis to an independent pricing source.
+In addition, the Company continually performs analytical reviews of price changes and tests the prices on a random basis to an independent pricing source.
+No material variances were noted during these price validation procedures.
 In limited situations, where financial markets are inactive or illiquid, the Company may use its own assumptions about future cash flows and risk-adjusted discount rates to determine fair value.
-The Company made no such adjustments at December 31, 2010 and 2009.
+The Company made no such adjustments at December 31, 2011 and 2010.